 Maple was incorporated under the laws of the Province of Ontario on April 28, 2011, and was formed to acquire all of the issued and outstanding common shares of TMX Group Inc., while preserving a publicly-traded exchange and clearing group focused on the Canadian capital markets.
-The investors in Maple (the Investors) include five of Canada's largest public pension funds, four Canadian bank-owned investment dealers, a Canadian independent broker-dealer, Canada's largest financial cooperative group and a leading Canadian-based global financial services group.
+The investors in Maple (the Investors) include five of Canada's largest public pension funds, four Canadian bank-owned investment dealers, or their affiliates, a Canadian independent broker-dealer, Canada's largest financial cooperative group and a leading Canadian-based global financial services group.
 The Investors are comprised of Alberta Investment Management Corporation, Caisse de dépôt et placement du Québec, Canada Pension Plan Investment Board, CIBC World Markets Inc., Desjardins Financial Corporation, Dundee Capital Markets Inc., Fonds de solidarité des travailleurs du Québec (F.T.Q.), The Manufacturers Life Insurance Company, National Bank Financial & Co.
-Inc., Ontario Teachers' Pension Plan Board, Scotia Capital Inc. and TD Securities Inc.
+Inc., an affiliate of National Bank Financial Inc., Ontario Teachers' Pension Plan Board, Scotia Capital Inc. and 1802146 Ontario Limited, an affiliate of TD Securities Inc.

 On June 13, 2011, Maple made a formal offer, as subsequently varied and extended (the Maple Offer), to purchase a minimum of 70% to a maximum of 80% of the outstanding common shares of TMX Group Inc. for \$50.00 in cash per TMX Group Inc. share.
-The Maple Offer was part of an integrated acquisition transaction to acquire 100% of the TMX Group Inc. outstanding common shares (the Maple Acquisition) involving the first step Maple Offer followed by a second step share exchange transaction pursuant to a court-approved and shareholder-approved plan of arrangement (the Subsequent Arrangement) under which the remaining TMX Group Inc. shares (other than those held by Maple) were exchanged for common shares of Maple (each a TMX Group Limited Share) on a one-for-one basis.
+The Maple Offer was part of an integrated acquisition transaction to acquire 100% of the TMX Group Inc. outstanding common shares (the Maple Acquisition) involving the first step Maple Offer followed by a second step share exchange transaction pursuant to a court-approved and shareholder-approved plan of arrangement

+(the Subsequent Arrangement) under which the remaining TMX Group Inc. shares (other than those held by Maple) were exchanged for common shares of Maple (each a TMX Group Limited Share) on a one-for-one basis.

-Following multiple extensions and a regulatory process that included obtaining approval from various provincial securities commissions and the federal Competition Bureau in Canada, on July 31, 2012, Maple took up 80% of TMX Group Inc. shares under the Maple Offer and extended the offer for an additional ten days.
-On August 10, 2012, Maple acquired a total of 59,759,757 TMX Group Inc. shares, representing 80% of all TMX Group Inc. shares outstanding on that date.
+On July 31, 2012, Maple took up 80% of TMX Group Inc. shares under the Maple Offer and extended the offer for an additional ten days.
+On August 10, 2012, Maple acquired a total of 59,759,757 TMX Group Inc. common shares, representing 80% of all TMX Group Inc. common shares outstanding on that date.
 On August 1, 2012, Maple completed the acquisitions of each of CDS and Alpha (collectively, the CDS and Alpha Acquisitions, individually the CDS Acquisition and the Alpha Acquisition).
 Maple completed the CDS Acquisition for aggregate cash consideration of \$167.5 million.

-The aggregate purchase price payable by TMX Group under the agreement to acquire all of the outstanding equity interests in Alpha was \$175.0 million.
-However, some securityholders of Alpha were entitled to seek payment from TMX Group of the fair value of the Alpha securities held by it pursuant to a binding arbitration process.
-On July 25, 2012, TMX Group received a request for arbitration in accordance with the terms and conditions of the agreement from holders holding approximately 26% of the equity interests in Alpha.
+The aggregate purchase price payable by Maple under the agreement to acquire all of the outstanding equity interests in Alpha was \$175.0 million.
+However, some securityholders of Alpha were entitled to seek payment from Maple of the fair value of the Alpha securities held by it pursuant to a binding arbitration process.
+On July 25, 2012, Maple received a request for arbitration in accordance with the terms and conditions of the agreement from holders holding approximately 26% of the equity interests in Alpha.
 In no event will the arbitration process result in a price payable below a pro rata portion of \$175.0 million.
-The exercise of these arbitration rights may result in TMX Group being required to pay in the future additional consideration for the Alpha Acquisition in excess of the Alpha purchase price to those holders.
+The exercise of these arbitration rights may result in Maple being required to pay additional consideration for the Alpha Acquisition in excess of the Alpha purchase price to those holders.
+Maple changed its name to TMX Group Limited on August 10, 2012.